tisaconundrum2/FutureProjectIdeas/README.md

 - [ ] Neural Hex - Arduino Project
 - [ ] Open source ticketing system
 - Host the PHP on a cheap end server, have the rest hosted for a static page, like github pages
 - [ ] CNN/ANN for discovering whether text leans more right or more left, politically speaking
 - [ ] Genetic Algorithm for playing in the Crypto Currency Exchange
 - [ ] ANN for playing games on phone using Vysor

+---

+### Be Square (Unity Game)
+`Be Square` a game where a block turns on it's side to move.
+- Two Modes: Progressive and Puzzle
+- [ ] Progressive:
+- Swipe up, down, left, right while the screen moves behind you.
+Swipe too slow and your block will get eaten
+- This is an endless game where the player has a chance to get as many points as possible

-- [ ] Unity, `Be Square` slide to move block game
+- [ ] Puzzle:
- - Use fingers to slide a block around
+- Player will be given an overview of the entire playing field
+- The player will need to swipe on the screen the predicted path the block will take
+- Once the player is satisfied with the swipe path, they can then press the [Play] button
- - By (say) level 5 the block will begin to move by itself
+- The block will begin to turn and move through the puzzle
- - The player will need to swipe the block back a certain number of times
+- present the player the opportunity to 'rescue' their block
- - and get it to a goal area
+- Award the player if they get to the goal area
+- Add stars to the system, secret paths the player can make in a game.

+---

 - [ ] Make and design your own curious assistant.
 R-Pi Python, voice control, Use Replika?
 - Have it talk to you whenever, it doesn't matter when
 - [ ] `CallAChef`, App designed to have someone come over and cook for you
 - [ ] Implement a simulator of a common economy
 - Have a population of `n` given people
 - Each have a particular probability of buying something
 - Chart the data over time and see what happens to the increase and decrease of economy
 - [ ] Implement a gene simulator.
 - Start off with 2 parents with particular genes
 - Each have a particular trait that is given to their child
 - Each parent has 4 children
 - Let the children inbreed (ewww)
 - See what happens
 <img src="https://i.imgur.com/XDaqs02.png" width=300>

 - [ ] Implement a restaurant with people eating, waiting, and leaving.
 Add a probability of how soon each group of people will leave.